 We’re just getting started!
 Reach out to us and connect.

 Jen is a Fencing Master, Sport Entrepreneur and Coach.
-She was the founder and owner of Mid-South Fencers’ Club located in downtown Durham beginning in 2007.
+She was worked locally and internationally in fencing in Durham beginning in 2007.

-Caroline is a former Notre Dame fencer who recently moved to the area to work in the tech industry.
-Caroline researched fencing communities and picked this community to connect with as she moved across the country.
+Caroline is a former Notre Dame fencer who moved to the area to work in the tech industry from Texas.